-If your student requires a visa to study at the College, please contact our Admissions Officer.
+If your pupil requires a visa to study at the College, please contact our Admissions Officer.

 Parents Living or Working Outside the UK

 The College requires parents living or working abroad to appoint a guardian, resident in the UK who we can contact in an emergency, who will act on behalf of the parent, and who will look after the pupil during half-terms and other times when the College is closed.
 This must be arranged prior to arrival and contact details of the guardian must be given to the College.

 All boys resident outside the UK must be in possession of a valid passport and, where applicable an entry/student visa.
 Passports and any other important documentation must be handed in to the Boarding Team on arrival for safe keeping.

 Finding a Guardian for your Son